-This Research Master’s program will provide you with the knowledge and skills needed to gain admission to Ph.D. programs in your chosen specialization; you can also conduct independent research and complete your doctoral dissertation.
-The program will give you the skills needed for your future career, including pursuing scholarly research to be published in peer-reviewed journals.
+This Research Master’s programme will provide you with the knowledge and skills needed to gain admission to Ph.D. programmes in your chosen specialisation; you can also conduct independent research and complete your doctoral dissertation.
+The programme will give you the skills needed for your future career, including pursuing scholarly research to be published in peer-reviewed journals.

 To assist you in preparing for life after university as a scholar of Antiquity, the Middle Ages or the Renaissance, we offer three courses on ‘cultural transfer’ in the second year.
 In these courses, you become acquainted with ‘Premodern sources in modern contexts’, ‘tangible and intangible heritage’, and ‘theory and practice in archaeology and monument preservation’.
 You are also eligible for a work placement in ancient, medieval and renaissance studies.

-Graduates of this program have received Ph.D. offers from (amongst others):
+Graduates of this programme have received PhD offers from (amongst others):